linebender/druid/docs/src/lens.md

-# Lenses
+# Lenses and the `Lens` trait

-Lets say we're building a todo list application, and we are designing the widget that will represent a single todo item.
-Or data model looks like this:
+Let's say we're building a todo list application, and we are designing the widget that will represent a single todo item.
+Our data model looks like this:

 ```rust
 /// A single todo item.